19 Surprising Foods With More Carbs Than a Bowl of Pasta

 If you're an avid Eat This, Not That! reader, you likely already know that we're big fans of weight loss smoothies.
 They're one of the most low-stress and portable ways to consume a wholesome meal filled with produce and protein.
 But since they're made with flavorful fruits, which generally carry a hefty dose of carbs, they're not always the best bet for folks trying to dial back their carb intake.
 The no-sugar-added bottled varieties by Naked, for example, pack anywhere from 44 to 55 grams of carbs per bottle.

-Carb count: 74 grams per USDA defined serving (~ 4 dates)
+Carb count: 72 grams per USDA defined serving (~ 4 dates)

 Commonly used as a binder and sweetener in energy ball recipes and homemade snack bars, dates carry a fair share of carbohydrates.
 If you want to nosh we recommend sticking to two at a time, which have about 140 calories and 37 grams of carbohydrates.
 To blunt of some of the sugar rush, top the dried fruit with a tablespoon of peanut butter for a quick and easy snack.

-Carb count: 39 grams per cup
+Carb count: 39 grams per cup (cooked)

-Carb count: 41 grams per cup cubed
+Carb count: 40 grams per large potato

 The oh-so-delicious sweet potato is yet another healthy food that's a carb heavyweight, packing even more of the nutrient than a cup of quinoa—but don't let that scare you away.
-The root veggie is actually one of Shaun T's top weight loss foods.
-"Sweet potatoes are a great post-workout snack," Shaun T tells us.
-"They're low on the glycemic index and rich in fiber which helps tame that out-of-control appetite many people have after they exercise."
+Sweet potatoes are low on the glycemic index and rich in fiber which helps tame that out-of-control appetite many people have after they exercise.
 For an easy dinner side dish, bake one whole, and drizzle it with EVOO, paprika, garlic powder, and ground pepper.
 Delish!

-Carb count: 36 grams per average-sized plain slice
+Carb count: 35 grams per average-sized plain slice

 While pizza and pasta are often labeled as Italian food no-nos among the diet crowd, for low-carb dieters, pizza is the worst of two evils.
-Though it's not that much more carb-laden, the average cheese-topped slice serves up three more grams of carbohydrates than a plain bowl of penne.
+Though it's not that much more carb-laden, the average cheese-topped slice serves up two more grams of carbohydrates than a plain bowl of penne.